When to fly

 It's an area steeped in history too.
 There are tombs that date back thousands of years, baths that were first used several millennia ago and ancient bridges.
 The most notable sights are the Lycian rock tombs at Kayadibi and Gökdağ, an ancient city at Kavacık, and the monastery and religious school at Karaağaç.

-Explore the rich history and beautiful scenery on one of many cheap flights regularly travelling to Dalaman.
+Explore the rich history and beautiful scenery on one of many cheap flights to Dalaman.

 Getting around Dalaman

 Hiring a car is the best option if you feel like exploring the coast and the nearby villages.
 There are several car rental companies operating from the airport.